Whooping cough (also known as 'pertussis') is a highly infectious infection of the lungs and airways. It is caused by a bacteria.

 If an antibiotic is given, the infectious period will continue for up to 5 days after starting treatment.

 Check your symptoms with healthdirect’s Symptom Checker to get advice on when to seek medical attention.

 Added protection for infants

 It is now recommended that all pregnant women receive a pertussis (whooping cough) vaccination during their third trimester (ideally at 28 weeks).
 A combination of antibodies being passed through the mother’s bloodstream and the reduced risk of the mother contracting the disease makes this an ideal time to administer the vaccine.
-Most states now offer the pertussis vaccination for free to expectant mothers.
+Pertussis vaccine is available free of charge to eligible people under the National Immunisation Program.
 Speak to your doctor or antenatal care provider to schedule an appointment.

-Fathers, grandparents and anyone else who is likely to come into contact with newborns should see their doctor to get a pertussis booster at least two weeks before the baby is born.
+Fathers, grandparents and anyone else who is likely to come into contact with newborns should see their doctor to get a pertussis booster at least 2 weeks before the baby is born.

 Should I keep my child home from school?

 Here’s a list of common childhood illnesses, including whooping cough, and their recommended exclusion periods.